matt-dray/r2eng/README.md

     speakers
   - provide an extra audio evaluation tool for users who are blind or have low vision
-  - for any R user that’s curious about how to ‘speak R’
+  - be of interest to any R user that’s curious about how R expressions might be vocalised

 The project was inspired by [Amelia McNamara](https://twitter.com/AmeliaMN)‘s useR\!
 2020 talk called